 You may be wondering if multiple virtual servers are housed within one primary server, how is this any different than shared hosting?
 The key difference is in the way the resources are allocated.

-This is because resources are allocated on a first come, first served basis, depending on the immediate demand at the time.
+This is because resources are allocated on a first-come, first-served basis, depending on the immediate demand at the time.

 This problem is greatly exacerbated by hosts overloading servers with too many customers.
-In this scenario nobody can quite get a smooth experience because too many sites are jostling for position.
-If a lot of sites see traffic spikes the whole system can come to a screeching halt and the host may have to work on things their end, or force those hogging all of the resources to upgrade to a VPS.
+In this scenario, nobody can quite get a smooth experience because too many sites are jostling for position.
+If a lot of sites see traffic spikes, the whole system can come to a screeching halt, and the host may have to work on things their end or force those hogging all of the resources to upgrade to a VPS.

 Difference Between VPS and Dedicated Hosting?

-The core difference between VPS and Dedicated Hosting, is that the latter provides you with one single physical server all for yourself.
+The core difference between VPS and Dedicated hosting is that the latter provides you with one single physical server all for yourself.
 This means you benefit from all of the CPU, RAM and disk space available.
 Instead of having a portion of an underlying machine, you have the whole underlying machine.

 Dedicated servers also tend to have less support than your average VPS plan.
-At this stage the host expects you to know how to manage your server yourself.
-That being said you can still pay for a “managed” server if you are simply not knowledgeable enough.
+At this stage, the host expects you to know how to manage your server yourself.
+That being said, you can still pay for a “managed” server if you are simply not knowledgeable enough.

 Difference Between VPS and Cloud Hosting?

 Cloud hosting is often considered a form of VPS hosting, or some may even say its replacement.
 Rather than relying on one or a small network of servers to divide up resources for customers, a cloud network is a very large pool of servers that allows for much easier scalability and much more powerful virtual servers.
-The largest and most visited websites will usually turn to cloud hosting to ensure they have the absolutely best performance and can be billed on a pay as you go basis.
+The largest and most visited websites will usually turn to cloud hosting to ensure they have absolutely the best performance and can be billed on a pay as you go basis.
 A standard VPS or dedicated server is still adequate for most website owners with a lot of traffic.
-If you start reaching the higher end VPS plans it may then by time to start comparing the costs with cloud hosting.
+If you start reaching the higher end, VPS plans it may then be time to start comparing the costs with cloud hosting.

 Possible Negatives of VPS Hosting

 The obvious downside of VPS hosting compared to shared hosting is the price.
 You will have to pay more for the privilege of having access to more resources.
-However if you are serious about your website you don’t really have any other options.
+However, if you are serious about your website, you don’t really have any other options.

 The second possible downside is the fact that you’ll need at least some technical know-how (or the ability to pick things up quickly) because a VPS does not have the same control panels as a shared plan.